liangqing/syncrypto/README.rst

 synchronization only changes the necessary content in encrypted folder, and is very useful for file based cloud storage service to synchronizing minimal contents.

-The synchronization is two-way, files not only syncing from plain text folder to encrypted folder, but also syncing from encrypted folder to plain text folder.
+**The synchronization is two-way**, files not only syncing from plain text folder to encrypted folder, but also syncing from encrypted folder to plain text folder.
 ``syncrypto`` will choose the newest file.